dstackai/dstack/examples/accelerators/tpu/README.md

 ### Memory requirements

-Below are the approximate memory requirements for serving LLMs with their corresponding TPUs.
+Below are the approximate memory requirements for serving LLMs with the minimal required TPU configuration:

 | Model size | bfloat16 | TPU          | int8  | TPU            |
 |------------|----------|--------------|-------|----------------|